 The bottom line on cannabidiol

-We need more research but CBD may be prove to be an option for managing anxiety, insomnia, and chronic pain.
-Without sufficient high-quality evidence in human studies we can’t pinpoint effective doses, and because CBD is currently is mostly available as an unregulated supplement, it’s difficult to know exactly what you are getting.
+We need more research but CBD may prove to be an option for managing anxiety, insomnia, and chronic pain.
+Without sufficient high-quality evidence in human studies we can’t pinpoint effective doses, and because CBD is currently and mostly available as an unregulated supplement, it’s difficult to know exactly what you are getting.
 If you decide to try CBD, talk with your doctor — if for no other reason than to make sure it won’t affect other medications you are taking.

 Hemp-derived cannabidiol was legalized in all 50 states with the passing of the 2018 Farm Bill.
 If the CBD comes from hemp and not marijuana it is considered a hemp-derived product but not if the CBD is extracted from marijuana.
-This is because, depending on the extraction process, higher residual amount of THC from marijuana may still be present in the CBD.
-Here is another in-depth guide on what is CBD oil used for.
+This is because, depending on the extraction process, higher residual amounts of THC from marijuana may still be present in the CBD.
+Here is another in-depth guide on what CBD oil is used for.